golemfactory/golem-docs/src/pages/docs/creators/python/examples/tools/managing-golem-wallet.md

 Golem's wallet is automatically initialized for you the first time you start your `yagna` service and thus, an address associated with it is also generated automatically.

-To have any kind of funds transferred to your Golem's wallet, you'll need its address.
-You may obtain it using the `id` command:
+You'll need that address, to have any kind of funds transferred to your wallet.
+You may obtain it anytime using the `id` command:

 ```bash
 yagna id show